brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

     linkStyle 6,7,8,9,10,11 stroke:red;
 ```

 It turns out that, while I haven't attempted to implement this in a compiler (and, even if I do so, it wouldn't help anybody since it's not in C++26), we actually have the tools to get a pretty good approximation in C++26.
 It won't be as ergonomic or convenient to use as a dedicated language feature would be, but I think it's still a useful exercise and should prove quite useful in practice as well.

-> Indeed, if the library solution were as ergonomic and convenient as a language solution, why would we even bother with a language solution?
+Indeed, if the library solution were as ergonomic and convenient as a language solution, why would we even bother with a language solution?
-{:.prompt-info}

 So let's see what we can do in the library.
 If you're interested in working through how I got to a functional design and how it works, read on.
 If not, you can skip ahead to [the end product](#introducing-ctp).